Best faceplates to make your PS5 stand out

 - Practical and stylish: Fade to Black Matte Black

-Featuring their own take on the PlayStation symbols etched into the official plates, this is a high-quality, faithfully created option for those looking to get as close to licensed black plates as possible.
-Plus, you can select your middle skin of choice alongside your plates for a range of customization options.
+Featuring their dark take on the official plates, this is among the higher quality third-party options for those looking to get as close to licensed black plates as possible.
+The addition of a fan improves cooling, and you can select your middle skin of choice alongside your plates for a range of customization options.

-Reminiscent of the days when transparent controllers were all the rage, these plates bring back fond memories while also looking fantastic.
-It is available for disc version only, though, unfortunately.
+Reminiscent of the days when transparent controllers were all the rage, these cheap plates bring back fond memories while also looking fantastic.
+Plus, the easy installation and sleek design represent practicality and good looks.

 Throwing shade: VLANMON Cosmic Red

 While there are many red faceplates out there, we've seen few in such an eye-catching shade.
-The plates are also dust and scratch-proof, and come in other colors if you prefer.
+The plates are also dust and scratch-proof and come in other colors if you prefer.

 Back to the good ol' days: Comic Controllers Classic PS2 Design